DSR-RHIT/me497-reproducible-research/cm/cm035_dot-plot.md

 ![](cm035_dot-plot_files/figure-markdown_github/unnamed-chunk-10-1.png)

-The graph is a little bit compressed vertically, so I'll print to file and read the PNG file back in to control the resolution and dimensions.
+The graph is a bit compressed vertically, so I'll print to file to control the resolution and dimensions, then read the PNG file back in to the document.
 I usually do a bit of sizing trial and error before I get an output I like.

 ![](../resources/images/code-icon.png)